shivamsaksham/error-mask/README.md

   .then((userCredential) => {
     // Signed in
     const user = userCredential.user;
-    // ...

   })
   .catch((error) => {
     const errorCode = error.code;

-    // let there be an error code of "auth/email-already-exists" console.log(getFirebaseAuthError(errorCode)) // this will give message "Email Already in Use"
+    // let there be an error code of "auth/email-already-exists"

+    console.log(getFirebaseAuthError(errorCode)) // this will print "Email Already in Use"

-    // use this message in toast or anything where user can see });
+    // use this message in a toast or anything where user can see });

 ```

-Pass The Error Code to the function and *error-mask* will give you the Human readable string
+Pass The Error Code to the function and **error-mask** will give you the Human readable string